viradex/games-uploader/README.md

 The default directory to open when selecting videos.
 If none is specified, it opens the previously opened directory.

+Double backslashes are required if using backslashes in the path (e.g. `C:\\Data\\Videos`).

-### Mute Finish Popups and Shutdown on Complete
+### Show Completion Popup and Shutdown on Complete

-Sets a default value when opening the app for the state of the checkboxes.
-These settings can be modified in the app itself, however, they are not permanent and will be reverted on the next app restart unless permanently changed in the configuration file.
+This setting can be modified in the UI.

+If `showCompletionPopup` is `true`, a message box will be shown every time an upload completes.
+If `shutdownOnComplete` is `true`, the computer will automatically shutdown 60 seconds after the final video has been uploaded.

-If the shutdown on complete option is set to `true`, the mute finish pop-ups option will be set to `true` regardless of the value entered.
+If the shutdown on complete option is set to `true`, the show completion popups option will be set to `true` regardless of the value entered.

 ### Playlists